masa-sumimoto/html-starter/README.md

 # Overview
 :fish: - :tropical_fish: - :cat2: - :whale2:

 Hello.
-This is my HTML starter kid.
+This is HTML starter kid.
 I often do HTML static cording with the kid before I start using a framework.
 (I often use Ruby on Rails as main framework.)
 Please refer only to the necessary part.